minigun20050/weave-lua/README.md

   1. Use [] for variables (while initializing or calling or whatever you're doing)
   2. Don't use [] for functions (while initializing or calling or whatever you're doing)

 Why?
 It helps a lot when you're working on unknown project.
-You know where is functions and where is variables so you'll never made really stupid mistakes related to this.
+You know where is functions and where is variables so you'll never make really stupid mistakes related to this.

 ```lua
 local example_table = {